sustainable-computing-io/susql-operator/doc/carbon.md

 #### `static` Method `ConfigMap` Configurable Items
   - `CARBON-METHOD` - The `static` method is enabled when this is set to `static`.
   - `CARBON-INTENSITY` - Carbon intensity value.
 A coefficient used to convert Joules to grams of CO2 per Joule.
 The unit definition is grams of CO2 per Joule.
+(If you have a custom grams per KWH carbon intensity value, you can multiple it times 0.0000002777777778 to get grams CO2 per Joule.)
     The default carbon intensity value is based on [US EPA](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references) data.

 ## `simpledynamic` Method